The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Status

-This activity is at Step E (develop and evaluate options) of the Food Regulation Policy Framework.
+This activity is at Step H (selected option put in place) of the Food Regulation Policy Framework.

-• defines the problem with commercial foods for infants and young children
+• problem with commercial foods for infants and young children

-FRSC will consider stakeholder submissions in their advice to Food Ministers on options to improve commercial foods for infants and young children.
+FRSC considered stakeholder submissions and provided advice to food ministers on options to improve commercial foods for infants and young children.

 2023 – issues paper completed